yevheniiairapetian/myFlix-Angular-client/README.md

 - HTML
 - CSS

+## Project Dependencies
+- Angular v16 as a frontend framework
+- Material Design for design
+- Typescript for static data typing
+- TypeDoc for Documentation
+- Github pages for deployment
+- _please see other project dependencies in the package.json file_

 ## Views & Features:
 ### Welcome view
 - Allows users to log in with a username and password